 ¡Adelante!
-Wellness Advisory Council members continue to shared their experiences and feedback regarding the mental health in Latino and Hispanic individuals, communities and families.
-Continuous member discussions include barriers in obtaining mental health such as language, distinct gender roles, lack of insurance and misdiagnosis.
+Wellness Collaborative continued to engage the community to share their experiences and feedback regarding the mental health in Latino and Hispanic individuals, communities and families.

-RAINBOW Advisory Council (LGBTQ+)
+RAINBOW Collaborative (LGBTQ+)

-The RAINBOW Advisory Council was established in September 2020.
+The RAINBOW Collaborative was established in September 2020.
 Its primary goal is to give a voice to LGBTQIA+ communities by empowering members to advocate and share their collective experience to better identify the greatest needs and priorities related to mental health.
+A space to share resources, advocate for mental wellbeing and increase education.
+(Advocate, Celebrate, Educate)